Global Intangible Low-Taxed Income (GILTI)

 Our comprehensive GILTI Regulations Roadmap explores the four provisions within the preamble that were substantially revised between proposal and finalization.

-Can a U.S. company still “invert” after the 2017 tax act?
+Can a U.S. company still ‘invert’ after the 2017 Tax Cuts and Jobs Act?

-At the same time, an inversion will still carry the same tax consequences as before the 2017 tax act.
+At the same time, an inversion will still carry the same tax consequences as before the TCJA.
 An inversion puts a foreign parent corporation between a U.S. company and its shareholders.
 The tax consequences of such a transaction depend upon the level of control of the interposed foreign corporation, which is termed the “surrogate foreign corporation.”
 If the level of control is 80% or more, the foreign corporation is treated as a domestic corporation for all purposes of the code.
 If the level of control is less than 80%, but at least 60%, the effect is to impose a minimum amount of taxable income for the entity and its related parties, termed the “inversion gain,” for a 10-year period after the inversion is completed.

 Tax Research and Practice Tools

-From in-depth research and analysis to timesaving practice aids, Bloomberg Tax & Accounting has the resources you need to provide informed advice.
+From in-depth research and analysis to timesaving practice aids, Bloomberg Tax has the resources you need to provide informed advice.

-Access to this information requires a subscription to Bloomberg Tax & Accounting.
+Access to this information requires a subscription to Bloomberg Tax Research.
 Don’t have access?
 Request a demo.

 Expert resources for international tax planning and compliance from Bloomberg Tax